w3c/aria/README.md

 * Portable Document Format Accessibility API Mappings (pdf-aam)
   * [Editor's Draft](https://w3c.github.io/pdf-aam/)
   * [Issue Repository](https://github.com/w3c/pdf-aam)

 In addition to these specifications, there are other deliverables as specified in the [ARIA Charter](https://www.w3.org/2025/01/aria-charter.html).
 Please file issues in the repository specific to the specification or deliverable to which the issue applies.

+## Ancillary Documentation related to the above Specifications

+* Running list of [browser accessibility heuristics](documentation/browser_accessibility_heuristics.md) that not specified or partially specified.

 ## Contributing to this Repository